Amphetamine Screen (Blood)

 Does this test have other names?

 What is this test?

 This test measures the amount of a drug called amphetamine in your blood.
 This drug is a central nervous system stimulant.
 This group of drugs also includes methamphetamine, or "meth."
 The test is most commonly used to screen for drug abuse.
 It's often required by the court system and some workplaces.
-If you show symptoms of an amphetamine overdose, such as severe agitation and psychosis, a doctor may order this test.
+If you show symptoms of an amphetamine overdose, such as severe agitation and psychosis, a health care provider may order this test.